gluon/AbletonLive9_RemoteScripts/Novation_Impulse2/readme.txt

 DONE 3) Shift + Stop - stop all clips.

-4) Shift+Rec - metronome on/off (as metronome has much to do with recording)
+FIXED:4) Shift+Mixer9 - metronome on/off
 5) Shift + Loop switch session/arrangement (as loop is the button that also changes in this case)
 FIXED: 6) Shift + play Undo (as play is like backspace but turned opposite)